 Table of Contents

-More than 200 varieties of the biting midge can be found in Australia.
+More than 200 varieties of midges can be found in Australia.
 The insect follows a holometabolous life cycle which comprises four life stages: the first as an as egg, the second as a larva, the third as a pupa, and the last as a mature adult.

 The average lifespan of an adult midge, depending on the individual species, is between a few days and several months.